tacowordpress/taco-theme/src/README.md

 ### Webpack CSS entrypoint
 At this time, CSS also outputs to the `_/dist` directory and does not output by the Javascript itself, so you do need to explicitly include them in your HTML.

-/* @Ian, please advise for everything below this line, as we've discussed this is out of date for now.
-Can we delete the init file, for example? */

-### Optional git hooks for deploying `/dist` files:
-Run `init` from the taco theme root directory to setup git hooks.

 ## Deployment Instructions
 Until a site is live, development can happen on the `master` branch which can be auto-deployed to both the staging and production server.
 Once it's launched however, development should be switched to the `develop` branch which is auto-deployed to the staging server.
 The production server should run off the `master` branch and have deployment set to manual.